erikflowers/shoelace-theme/README.md

 **View the demo here:** http://shoelace-theme.helloerik.com/

-A sparse, nuts and bolts parent theme kit for Wordpress using Bootstrap 3.
+A sparse, nuts and bolts parent theme kit for WordPress using Bootstrap 3.

 This theme will be built on the Hybrid-Base parent starter theme, which uses the Hybrid-Core framework